top of page

 COMPLETING THE GREAT SALMON HIGHWAY

-Rearing and releasing Chinook Salmon from the Coulter Creek hatchery or in the North Bay restores a vital part of the Great Salmon Highway (see green route on map) and utilizes the productive waters of Case Inlet to support migrating salmon on their journey to and from the sea.
+Rearing and releasing salmon from the Northern Case Inlet restores a vital part of the Great Salmon Highway (see green route on map) and utilizes the productive waters of Case Inlet to support migrating salmon on their journey to and from the sea.

 About